cuba-platform/ldap-addon/README.md

 #### ldap.referral

-* **Description:** defines the strategy to handle referrals, as described in [documentation](http://docs.oracle.com/javase/jndi/tutorial/ldap/referral/jndi.html).
+* **Description:** defines the strategy to handle referrals, as described in [this documentation](http://docs.oracle.com/javase/jndi/tutorial/ldap/referral/jndi.html).
 * **Default value:** follow

 #### ldap.sessionExpiringPeriodSec

-* **Description:** indicates a period in seconds after which a user session is killed, if a user has been deactivated or a new access group or matching rules have been assigned to him/her.
+* **Description:** indicates a period in seconds after which the system terminates a user session, if you deactivate the user or assign a new access group / matching rules to them.
 * **Default value:** 30

 #### cuba.web.standardAuthenticationUsers